saipan17/Java-Programss/README.md

 10.Write a program to sort the elements of array in desending order.

 11.Write a program to find the duplicate elements from an array ?

+12.Write a program to find max element from an array ?

+13.Write a program to find min element from an array ?